Best Mattress for Seniors in 2025

 Our Verdict: What’s the Best Mattress for Seniors?

-Our expert reviewers chose the Helix Midnight as the best mattress for seniors due to its exceptional edge support (for ease of getting out of bed), cooling features, durability and comfort.
+Our expert reviewers chose the Helix Midnight Luxe as the best mattress for seniors due to its exceptional edge support (for ease of getting out of bed), cooling features, durability, and comfort.
+The Luxe was also lauded for its versatility, as our testers found that this mattress is a solid fit for petite, average-weight, and larger-bodied back and side sleepers.

 Compare the Best Mattresses for Seniors